 Bogs accumulate a tremendous amount of water that eventually turns into bog pools.
 The water in the bog pools looks really, really dark and brown.
 No, it’s not highly polluted, nor is it a gate to the deep abyss of never-ending torture in hell – it’s just organic matter.
 Despite the feeling that the bog monster can grab a hold of your leg and engage you in a fight for your life, the crazy Estonians still go for relaxing swims in the bog pools… (I assure you, there are no bog monsters).

-4) You encounter a bog mummy
+4) You can be encountered by a bog mummy or even an alien

 To be completely honest, seeing a bog mummy under every shrub is highly unlikely.
 However, there have been some archaeological discoveries.
 Finding mummified bodies hundreds or even thousands of years old in bogs can happen.
 Lack of oxygen and an acidic environment in peat preserves the body so well that encountering a mummy is like the best birthday gift for archaeologists.
 In Estonian folklore we have the Guardian Spirit of the Wetlands, Charmer of the Lakes and Rivers and will-o’-the-wisps.

-The bogs ooze mystery!
+There are many things that are hard to explain but it is clear that the bogs ooze mystery!
 While in Estonia, visiting a bog is highly recommended to get a true feeling of our nature.
 We have a lot of bogs in Estonia, with most well-known being the Viru bog in Lahemaa National Park.
 It’s just a short ride away from Tallinn.
 However, Kõnnu Suursoo, very close to Viru bog, is one of our favourite ones.